Bad Wheel Bearing Noise, Symptoms, and Diagnosis

 bad wheel bearing noise

 Sometimes a bad tire rod can cause noise and play in the tire.
 We want to make sure that it is the wheel bearing that has gone bad and not something else.
-This step should be done especially if you have play in the wheel in one direction (left to right, or up to down).
+This step should be done especially if you have to play in the wheel in one direction (left to right, or up to down).

 Again, place your hands on the tire on the left and right sides and shake the wheel back and forth.
 This time, you will be looking behind the tire.
 If you are unable to shake the wheel and look behind the tire at the same time, place a camera and record the movement of the tire rod, the lower ball joint, and the upper ball joint.
 As you shake the wheel, the tire rod, lower back joint, and upper ball joint shouldn’t move.

 Next, place your hands on the top and the bottom of the tire and shake it back and forth.
-Again, the tire rod, the upper and lower ball joints shouldn’t move.
+Again, the tire rod, and the upper and lower ball joints shouldn’t move.
 If they move, you might not have a bad wheel bearing, or you have a bad wheel bearing, plus some other parts of the wheel assembly.

 6. Scan the vehicle for codes

 Just to be absolutely sure that you have a bad wheel bearing, you can scan your vehicle with an OBD scanner.
 However, this will work on newer vehicles that use an ABS sensor in the wheel hub bearing.
-If it detects a problem with the ABS sensor and it is going to throw a code on the dashboard.
-I would definitely do this if I see an ABS light on my dashboard or a traction control light.

 Locate the OBD port underneath the steering wheel and connect your scanning tool.
 The scanning tool is going to read all the faulty codes and will give you an exact report of what’s wrong with your vehicle.
 There isn’t a specific trouble code for a bad wheel bearing.
-However, the trouble code will be associated with the ABS and if you scroll into the frequently reported fix tab, you will see that it says to replace the wheel bearing assembly.

 How Long Can I Drive With a Bad Wheel Bearing?